-Senior Federal Highway Notes ......
-The Commonwealth has previously issued federal highway grant anticipation notes to fund highway construction projects pursuant to a Trust Agreement dated as of June 1, 1998, as supplemented, amended and restated (the "Senior Federal Highway Notes Trust Agreement") by and between the Commonwealth and State Street Bank and Trust Company, as trustee.
-The only remaining notes issued under the Senior Federal Highway Notes Trust Agreement are the 2003 Series A Notes and the 2010 Series A Notes (collectively, the "Senior Federal Highway Notes"), outstanding in the aggregate principal amount of \$367,786,925, with a final maturity date of June 15, 2015.
-The lien of the Senior Federal Highway Notes Trust Agreement has been closed (other than for refunding notes), and the Commonwealth does not expect to issue any more debt thereunder.
+Senior Federal Highway Notes.....

+The Commonwealth previously issued federal highway grant anticipation notes to fund highway construction projects pursuant to a Trust Agreement dated as of June 1, 1998, as supplemented, amended and restated (the "Senior Federal Highway Notes Trust Agreement") by and between the Commonwealth and U.S. Bank, National Association, as successor trustee.
+The remaining Senior Federal Highway Notes have been legally defeased and are no longer outstanding under the Senior Federal Highway Notes Trust Agreement.
+The lien of the Senior Federal Highway Notes Trust Agreement is closed to new issuance.